jasonTheDev/link-rec-evolution/README.md

-# Recommendation Algorithms Effect on Graph Evolution
+# Recommendation Algorithms' Effect on Graph Evolution
 ## Useage

 Multiple datasets, algorithms and methods can be evaluated using either the `Driver_Multi_Evolution.ipynb` notebook or the `driver_multi_evolution.py` script.